storj/docs/app/learn/concepts/key-architecture-constructs/page.md

     secure and private applications on Storj.
 ---

-Developing applications on Storj DCS require a basic familiarity with the basic constructs of the service.
+Developing applications on Storj require a basic familiarity with the basic constructs of the service.

 At a high level, object storage is a well-understood technology with established vendors and standards for integration.
-Storj DCS brings a number of new capabilities to make it easy for developers to build more secure and private applications and, as with any new and disruptive technology, the key to maximizing the potential value of that technology is understanding how that technology can be practically applied to solve real-world problems.
+Storj brings a number of new capabilities to make it easy for developers to build more secure and private applications and, as with any new and disruptive technology, the key to maximizing the potential value of that technology is understanding how that technology can be practically applied to solve real-world problems.

-This section will orient you to some of the main constructs within the service and describes how to use Storj DCS in your application.
+This section will orient you to some of the main constructs within the service and describes how to use Storj in your application.

 ## But first, a word on information architecture...

-It's important to understand the constructs of Storj DCS so that an application storing data is optimized depending on the requirements for privacy, access control, sharing, etc. The main constructs to understand are shown in the figure below:
+It's important to understand the constructs of Storj so that an application storing data is optimized depending on the requirements for privacy, access control, sharing, etc. The main constructs to understand are shown in the figure below:

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/9b421M_VoF9n0TBr2Enoh_image.png)